Versa-Node/versanode-os/README.md

   `stage0 stage1 stage2 stage8 stage9`

 > The _Normal_ and _Full_ variants include additional official pi-gen stages for desktop/extras.
 > The _Lite_ variant skips those to keep the image lean.
+See [pi-gen](https://github.com/RPi-Distro/pi-gen) for more info.

 ---